grski/grski.pl/posts/ai/vdb.md

 In case of Vector Databases I was, and still am, actually, completely green.
 So I had to go around, gather facts, check stuff out and form my opinion regarding each particular database, as to select one for my particular use case.

+Before we begin, let me put a disclaimer here.
+I do not title myself as an expert in AI.
+There are all my just personal ramblings, opinions, certainly biased.
+Take everything you read with a grain of salt and do your own due dilligence.

 ## Introduction to Vectors, Similarity and our amazing brains

 Before we actually begin I think we should dig a bit deeper into what exactly we are playing around.
 If you are not interested in understanding how this all works in detail and how it relates to generative AI, feel free to skip this part and go over to the next section.